How we are funded

 How does WeMove spend my money?

-WeMove Europe has a team of 30 staff (15 of which are part-time).
+WeMove Europe has a team of 29 staff (14 of which are part-time).
 As our expenditure results show, the majority of our work and expenses go into running campaigns that use innovative tools and tactics.
 We run actions online and offline and communicate in 7 European languages.
-Our campaigns are run by a team of 9 full time and 10 part-time staff (located in 9 countries).
-At the end of 2022, they were supported by our Tech team (4 staff), Operations team (4 staff), Fundraising team (2 staff) and our Executive Director.
+Our campaigns are run by a team of 9 full time and 9 part-time staff (located in 9 countries).
+At the end of 2023, they were supported by our Tech team (3 staff), Operations team (4 staff), Fundraising team (3 staff) and our Executive Director.

 In the graph, you can see how WeMove Europe spent money during the last financial year.
+In 2023, investments for campaigning and fundraising increased, to expand our campaigning impact for a better Europe.

 Read about what we do and how we campaign across Europe to have a better vision of what WeMove stands for: